Portraits of Mozart: Anonymous 1763 portrait

 It was commissioned by Leopold himself and is considered to be the earliest authentic portrait of Mozart.
 It is attributed to the Austrian painter Pietro Antonio Lorenzoni, who also painted Wolfgang's sister Maria Anna Mozart, often known today by her family name "Nannerl".
 It was created shortly before the family embarked on their three-year tour through Western Europe.
 The artist executed first the interiors, instruments and clothes before the children posed.
 It is oil on canvas, and currently owned by the Mozarteum in Salzburg (inherited directly from the Mozart family) and displayed at Mozart's birthplace.
 It was widely distributed in biographies and other publications through lithographs, some of which modify Mozart's face as in this example.
-Another can be found in Belgian musicologist Victor van Wilder's 1880 book on Mozart.

 Carmontelle's 1763–64 family portrait

 Original painting and 1764 engraving.
 The French caption reads, "Leopold Mozart, father of Marianne Mozart, virtuosa aged eleven years and of J. G. Wolfgang Mozart, composer and master of music, aged 7 years."
 (Note: "J. G." stands for "Johann Gottlieb", names Mozart bore that are little used today; see Mozart's name.)

 This shows Wolfgang at the harpsichord, with Leopold behind playing the violin and Maria Anna "as if she were singing".
 It was painted by French artist Louis Carrogis Carmontelle during the stay of the Mozart family in Paris of 1763–64, part of their grand tour through Western Europe.
 It was commissioned by Friedrich Melchior, Baron von Grimm, patron of the Mozarts at the time.
 That the portrait is authentic cannot be doubted, since its creation is attested in a letter that Leopold Mozart wrote home to his landlord and friend Lorenz Hagenauer (1 April 1764).

 An engraving is being made post haste after our portraits, which M. de Carmontelle, an amateur, has painted extremely well.

 A large number of copies of the engraving were made, which Leopold used for advertising and gift purposes, and some of which he also sold.
 Carmontelle kept the original, whose later history is laid out in Speyer (1916).
 Mozart's sister was referring to the engraving when she wrote to Breitkopf & Härtel on 24 November 1799:

 I am also sending you a copperplate engraving that was engraved when we were in Paris.
 From this you can see that my brother was a very pretty child.
 It was only after the smallpox [1767] that he became so disfigured: and even more so when he returned from Italy [1771], he acquired the Italian yellow colour that made him completely unrecognizable.
 He was a small but well-proportioned child.

 It is in watercolours on paper, with subsequent copies made using griffel, sanguine, gouache, and engraving.
 The original is currently owned by and exhibited at the Musée Condé in the Château de Chantilly.